recent posts

 • Storing Secrets: API keys, passwords, and other sensitive credentials.

-• Environment-Specific Settings: Development, staging, and production configurations.
+• Environment-Specific Settings: Configurations for development, staging, and production environments.

 • Third-Party Services: URLs for APIs, database connections, and cloud services.